vaguiar/camelyon_dl_2019/README.md

 ## Evaluation Metric
 - Using a confusion matrix to, in order of priority:
     - Maximize True Positives (Tumor areas predicted correctly)
-    - Minimize False Negatives (Tumor areas missed by our model)
+    - Minimize False Negatives (Tumor areas missed by our mode
     - Minimize False Positives (Non tumor areas predicted as tumors)

 ## Making Predictions